civol/HDLRuby/README.md

       wait(10.ns)
    ```

-   This statement can also be abbreviated using the `!` operators as follows:
+   This statement can also be abbreviated using the `!` operator as follows:

    ```ruby
       !10.ns
    ```

- - The `repeat` statement: it repeats the execution of its block until the time
+ - The `repeat` statement: it repeats the execution of its block until the delay
-   given in arguments times out.
+   given in argument expires.
 For example the following code will execute
    repeatedly the inversion of the `clk` signal every 10 nanoseconds for 10
    seconds (i.e., it simulates a clock signal for 10 seconds):